yashdeepsharma/crawle/README.md

 - User input for seed URLs
 - Fetches and parses web pages
 - Extracts links from web pages
+- Uses langchain for crawling
+- Saves crawled data into a CSV file

 ## Installation